 The vinegar in the sauce is very mellow, and there’s just enough saltiness – neither overwhelms.
 There’s also a sweet undertone, all-natural, likely coming from the Malagueta peppers since there is no sugar in Mendez Hot Sauce.
 The sweet and salty flavors here round out the heat and bring out all the fresh flavors of the peppers quite nicely.

 Overall this sauce has a really nice warmth to it, with flavors that won’t overtake your meal, but simply add to it.

-I used it as a salsa with chips all on its own and it worked really well as a salsa alternative.
-On steak it added just the right amount of heat and salt kick that I like.
-I also added this to my pizza and I didn’t even reach for my ranch!
-Yes, we’ve been through this, I am one of those people.
-Even though this sauce sits nowhere near the taste of ranch, the thickness and flavor of it was a nice touch.
+I used it as a salsa with chips all on its own, and it worked really well as a salsa alternative.
+On steak, it added just the right amount of heat and salt kick that I like.
+I also added this to my pizza, and I didn’t even reach for my ranch!
+Yes, we’ve been through this.
+I am one of those people.
+Even though this sauce sits nowhere near the taste of ranch, the thickness and flavor of it were nice touches.

 The bottle doesn’t feel or look exotic at all.
 It’s made of plastic that’s easy to squeeze, with a spout the size of a pencil eraser.
 The label reads “homemade” and also reminds you that the Mendez Hot Sauce company actually employs families in Brazil to make its sauce.
 Every 5,000 bottles sold employs one whole family in Brazil for one year, which is just another reason to keep ordering this sauce (and possibly ordering in bulk.)

 The collectibility here is in the homemade feel and Mendez’s altruistic mission.
 It doesn’t read gourmet, and there are no cool pictures on it, but it does read that it’s made with love.
 It simply delivers flavor and heat alongside a heartwarming mission.
 When you buy this, you know you’re buying from a family who cares.